sorbet/sorbet.run/docs/talks/RubyConf2019/index.md

 - Thousands of changes to the monorepo per day

-Note:

-Compare Ruby to Python

 ---

-## 💡 ... breaking down obstacles?
+- About Stripe

+- **Why we built a type checker for Ruby**

+- The growing Sorbet community

+---

+## 🗣 Context: Dev Productivity Survey

+Responses from biannual eng-wide survey:

-- too long to get feedback
+1. Too long to get feedback

-- Too long to grasp unfamiliar code
+2. Too long to grasp unfamiliar code

-- Too easy to accidentally break things
+3. Too easy to accidentally break things

 Note:

-Run surveys every 6 months to find common pain pointsu
+Run surveys every 6 months to find common pain points

 ---

-## Too long to get feedback
+## 1. Too long to get feedback

-- **One keystroke**: < 50 milliseconds
+- **One keystroke**: ~50 milliseconds
-- **Single test**: < 10 seconds
-- **Single test file**: < 2 minutes
 - **All tests, in CI**: 10 – 20 minutes
 - **All tests, locally**: days